Rick Sparks - ASCAP Pianist/Composer

 Early praise for Half Moon Bay came from Randall Davis of The Creative Service Company, and former marketing director for Capitol/EMI Records (the Beach Boys' label): "Like putting the sails down on a sailboat or catamaran out on the ocean, slinging a hammock from the masts, and taking a nice long rest.
 You really hit the sweet spot with this one."

 Rick's latest album is Hushabye (2019), 11 quiet lullabies perfect for relaxation, meditation and sleep.
 It is Rick's most peaceful album ever, a tapestry of strings, piano, flute and angelic voices.
-According to Rick, “Many of my friends and fans have told me for years that they use my music to relax after a hard day, enjoy some down time or to help their children or themselves get to sleep.
-With that in mind, Hushabye is designed to help you wind down your day with beauty and peace.”
+“Many of my friends have told me for years that they use my music to relax to, enjoy some down time or to help their children or themselves get to sleep.
+I tried with Hushabye to help the listener wind down their day with beauty and peace.”

 The wordless vocals on Hushabye were prompted in part by Rick’s love of Brian Wilson’s vocal arrangements with the Beach Boys.
 According to Rick, “Brian always said his three-part vocal harmonies 'sounded like angels.'
 I took that to heart by using wordless vocals (oohs & ahhs) singing multi-part harmonies.
 The voices on Hushabye also remind me of the pure tones of an English boys’ choir.”

 Like Brian Wilson, Rick credits God for his music.
 "Brian always said that God gave him his songs - I feel the same about my music.
-My ultimate goal is to glorify Jesus Christ in everything I do.
-He's a big part of my music helping to 'replenish your spirit.' "
+I'm grateful for the peace in my songs that reflects the peace in my heart through my faith in Christ."